-There will be a weekly case study given beginning on September 8 and ending November 17.
-The case studies will be based on the DSM-5 diagnoses and issues discussed in class that day and will consist of one or more case histories and associated multiple choice questions.
-The case studies will be available to take on Canvas at 12:00pm after each class.
-Students will be assigned to groups of three to complete this assignment.
-One person from each group will be responsible for uploading the group consensus-reached answers to the assignment page on Canvas.
-Case studies must be completed by 11:59pm the following Wednesday.
-There is no make up for missed case studies.
+There will be a weekly case study given beginning on August 31 and ending November 16.
+The case studies will be based on the DSM-5-TR diagnoses and issues discussed in class that day, and will consist of one or more case histories and associated multiple choice questions.
+Students will be assigned to groups of three to complete this assignment during the third hour of class.
+One person from each group will be responsible to record the group consensus-reached answers in Canvas.
+Case studies must be completed by 11:59pm the same day of the class.
+Make-ups for missed case studies will only be permitted for excused absences.